Twenty questions: Popular variants

-A variant is called "animal, vegetable, or mineral".
+A common variant is called "animal, vegetable, or mineral".
 This is taken from the Linnaean taxonomy of the natural world.
-In this version, the answerer tells the questioners at the start of the game whether the subject belongs to the animal, vegetable or mineral kingdom.
-These categories can produce odd technicalities, such as a wooden table being classified as a vegetable (since wood comes from trees), or a belt being both animal (if leather) or vegetable (if cloth), and mineral (if it has a metal or plastic buckle).
+In this version, the answerer tells the questioners at the start of the game whether the subject belongs to the animal, vegetable, or mineral kingdom.
+These categories can produce odd technicalities, such as a wooden table being classified as a vegetable (since wood comes from trees), or a belt being classified as an animal (if it is made of leather), a vegetable (if it is made of cloth), or a mineral (if it has a metal or plastic buckle).
 Another variant is "person, place, or thing".

-Other versions specify that the item to be guessed should be in a given category, such as actions, occupations, famous people, etc. In Hungary a similar game is named after Simon bar Kokhba.
+Other versions specify that the item to be guessed should belong to a given category, such as actions, occupations, or famous people.
+In Hungary, a similar game is named after Simon bar Kokhba.
 A version of twenty questions called "yes and no" is played as a parlor game by characters in Charles Dickens' A Christmas Carol.

+In the Philippines, a very popular game called Pinoy Henyo (literally “Filipino Genius”) is played nationwide.
+Instead of the traditional 20 Questions format, players usually have a 2-minute time limit to guess the word or phrase.
+It is typically played as a team of two: one player asks questions, while the other tries to guess the answer.
+The answerer can only respond with “Oo” (yes), “Hindi” (no), or “Pwede” (maybe).
+If the answerer says anything other than these three responses, the team receives a time penalty, reducing the amount of time they have left to guess the answer.
+The winner is the team that makes the fastest correct guess.